-My choral studies have provided me with the opportunity to meet and work with many “celebrities” in the choral world, including Weston Noble, Timothy Stalter, David Puderbaugh, Z. Randall Stroope, René Clausen, Morten Lauridsen, Ola Gjeilo, John Rutter, Jo-Michael Scheibe, Rollo Dilworth, Eric Whitacre, James Mulholland, and several others.
-The passion, diligence, drive and scholarly work of these individuals have been an inspiration to my work as a choral conductor.
+Throughout her studies, Sara has had the privilege to work with many choral mentors including René Clausen, Morten Lauridsen, Ola Gjeilo, John Rutter, Jo-Michael Scheibe, Rollo Dilworth, Eric Whitacre, James Mulholland, Michael John Trotta, Timothy Stalter, David Puderbaugh, and Tim and Sandra Peter.
+She states: “The passion, diligence, drive, artistry, and scholarly work of these individuals has been an inspiration to my work as a choral conductor.”

 Sara is a member of the American Choral Director’s Association, both the Iowa and Missouri Choral Director’s Association, the National Association for Music Education, and the College Music Society.
 In addition, she is a member of both the Golden Key International Honor Society and Phi Kappa Phi – honor societies which recognize academic achievement.